z0r0z/majeur/docs/src/0-to-hero-3.md

 If you're the first voter, the proposal is now "Active".
 If you don't have enough voting power to meet the threshold, you'll get an error.

+> **Analogy**: Voting is like signing a petition.
+The first signature "opens" the petition (creates on-chain state).
+Your voting power equals your share balance at the snapshot block—a frozen moment in time that prevents manipulation.

 ---

 ## Step 7: Check If Executable